Experience-Monks/f1-tutorial/README.md

 The source for the example lives in the example folder.

-So let's create an `F1-DOM` ui element:
+So let's create an `F1-DOM` UI element:

 [Step 1 - Define your states](step1.md)